Four essential outreach skills for putting a community engagement plan into action.

 Community outreach programs can range in size and scale, but in 2019, they usually involved sending representatives to places like health fairs, farmers markets, and other local events to get personal with community members.
 “Personal” could range from shaking hands to taking blood pressure readings.

-Here in 2020 amid the global coronavirus disease (COVID-19), those practices are unthinkable—if they’re even possible at all.
-Many events are virtual or canceled, and your staff needs to follow social distancing guidelines to keep everyone healthy and limit the spread of the disease.
+Here in 2020 amid the global coronavirus disease (COVID-19), those practices are restricted–if they’re even possible at all.
+Many events are virtual or canceled.
+Your staff needs to follow social distancing guidelines to keep everyone healthy and limit the spread of the disease.

-The irony is now is exactly the time your agency might need to do more outreach.
-People need to know about wearing face coverings, staying home, staying apart, and getting flu shots.
+However, now is exactly the time your agency might need to do more outreach.
+People need to know about wearing face coverings, staying home, staying apart, and getting vaccinations.
 Check out our COVID resources for CHWs.

 Your agency will likely have to decide which outreach campaigns take a back seat for now, and which you will have to continue carefully.
 Some ways to do outreach without spreading the disease could be: